-- Back in 2015, mobile internet traffic overtook computer as primary traffic access in the world.
+- Back in 2015, mobile internet traffic overtook computer as the world's primary web traffic source.

 Learn more in our report, The Smart Movement.

 In the context of lockdown and social distancing, we are using the internet even more.
-From facetime to online cinema, we’re seeing so many new ways of using the internet – and this will not disappear after/if Covid-19 disappears.
-People and businesses alike have introduced or adapted their services and habits to stay connected, or help customers and employees remotely:
+From Zoom to online cinema screenings, we’re seeing many new ways of using the internet – and this won't disappear after Covid-19 does.
+Businesses have introduced or adapted services to help customers and employee remotely, while people everywhere have developed new habits to stay connected...

-- In recent years, Facebook has added a ‘Crisis Response’ feature to its social platform, providing updates to users with real-time information and guidance during national emergencies.
-Now, the vast majority of social media giants, including Twitter, LinkedIn, Instagram, and even YouTube and newcomer TikTok, have followed their lead – implementing Covid-19 healthcare advice & warning banners across their apps and websites.
+● In recent years, Facebook has added a ‘Crisis Response’ feature to its social platform, providing updates to users with real-time information and guidance during national emergencies.
+Now, the vast majority of social media giants, including Twitter, LinkedIn, Instagram, and even YouTube and newcomer TikTok, have followed their lead – implementing Covid-19 healthcare advice and warning banners across their apps and websites.

-- Use of video-calling has skyrocketed, with friends and family using services like FaceTime and Skype to stay connected.
-A surprising turn of events has shown Zoom – previously primarily used by businesses alone – become a household name, as people find new ways to see their loves ones.
+● Use of video-calling has skyrocketed, with friends and family using services like FaceTime and Skype to stay connected, be it a family catch-up or a quiz with friends.
+A surprising turn of events has shown Zoom – previously primarily used by businesses alone – become a household name, as people find new ways to see their loved ones.

-- Even those who normally shy away from technology are going online, with many older people taking part in online social events.
+● Where online socialising was once a choice, it is now a necessity - and that may not be a bad thing.
+Even those who normally shy away from technology are going online, with many older people now taking part in online social events.